Overview

 Who Benefits from LIHEAP?

-• LIHEAP recipients are among America’s most vulnerable citizens: More than 90 percent of households receiving LIHEAP include at least one person with a disability, a child under 18, a veteran, or a senior citizen.
+LIHEAP recipients are among America’s most vulnerable citizens: More than 70 percent of LIHEAP recipients include at least one person with a disability, a child under six years old, or a senior citizen.

-• In 2019, approximately 35 million households across the nation were eligible for LIHEAP assistance.
-Yet, inadequate funding for the program meant that only 6.8 million received basic help to pay their energy bills.
+In 2021, more than 34 million households across the nation were eligible for LIHEAP assistance.
+Yet, only 5.4 million, or almost 16 percent of income-eligible households received basic help to pay their energy bills.

-• To be eligible for LIHEAP assistance, a family may only earn up to 150 percent of the federal poverty level—about $32,000 annually for a family of three—or 60 percent of the state’s median income level.
+To be eligible for LIHEAP assistance, a family may only earn up to 150 percent of the federal poverty level—as of 2023, this is $37,290 annually for a family of three—or 60 percent of the state’s median income level.

 How LIHEAP Works